FranklandJack/2DPredPreyModel/README.md

 - To build and run the tests run: ```$ make test``` or alternatively check the Travis CI repository [here](https://travis-ci.org/FranklandJack/2DPredPreyModel).

-- To generate the dat files for input from any .pnm files you have to just place your pnm files in the landscapes directory and run: ```$ make dats``` which will generate the .dats files and place them in the main 2DPredPreyModel directory ready to be run with the executuble.
+- To generate the dat files for input from any .pnm files you have to just place your pnm files in the landscapes directory and run: ```$ make dats``` which will generate the .dats files and place them in the main 2DPredPreyModel directory ready to be run with the executable.

 - For a full list of make functionality run: ```$ make help```.

 - To generate the code documentation run: ```$ doxygen Doxyfile```  which will output into the documentation directory two subdirectories called latex and html.
 To generate the reference manual ```$ mv documentation/latex``` and run ```$ make``` which will create a refman.pdf.
-The generated html documentation can be viewed by pointing a HTML broweser to the index.html file in the html directory.
+The generated html documentation can be viewed by pointing a HTML browser to the index.html file in the html directory.

 ## Input Formatting